rlawrenc/cosc_304/labs/lab1/README.md

 Stock (<u>storeName</u>, <u>isbn</u>, storePrice, quantity)
 </PRE>

-<p>The <tt>Author</tt> relation gives the author's first and last names and address.
+The <tt>Author</tt> relation gives the author's first and last names and address.
 Each first name/last name pair is unique.
 The <tt>Book</tt> relation gives the isbn, title, copyright date, publication date, and recommended list price.
 Since a book can have multiple authors, the relation <tt>BookAuthor</tt> matches up authors (identified by name) with books (identified by ISBN).
 The <tt>Bookstore</tt> relation gives the name (key) and address of a book store.
 The <tt>Stock</tt> relation gives the bookstore name, the price, and the ISBN number of the book. listPrice and storePrice are real numbers. copyright and pubDate are integers (representing the year).
-All other attributes are strings.</p>
+All other attributes are strings.

-<p>Questions:  (Write the answer in relational algebra)</p>
+### Questions:  (Write the answer in relational algebra)

 <ol>